 Collection areas and dates are advertised in the City Calendar and Utility Bill inserts.
-You can also look up your address in this map to see which week your home will be serviced.
+You can also look up your service week by using the"I want to..." feature to search for your address.
+Once you locate your property, information about your clean-up campaign service week will come up on the left-hand side.
 Questions? contact the Public Works Department at (408) 615-3080 or Environment@SantaClaraCA.gov.

 - Materials should be placed in the gutter in front of your home before 7:00 a.m. on the Monday of your designated collection week.
 Do not set out materials in the street before the Saturday prior to your assigned collection week.
 Early set-outs (prior to the Saturday preceding your collection week) are subject to a $100 fine.